rahulrkr08/loopback-next/docs/site/Querying-data.md

 lang: en
 title: 'Querying data'
 keywords: LoopBack 4.0, LoopBack 4
-layout: readme
-source: loopback-next
-file: packages/metadata/README.md
 sidebar: lb4_sidebar
 permalink: /doc/en/lb4/Querying-data.html
-summary: --
 ---

 ## Overview

 A _query_ is a read operation on models that returns a set of data or results.
 As we introduced in page [Working with data](Working-with-data.md), repositories add behavior to models.
-Once you have them set up, you can query instances using a Node API and a REST API with _filters_ as outlined in the following table.
+Once you have them set up, you can query instances using a Node.js API and a REST API with _filters_ as outlined in the following table.
 Filters specify criteria for the returned data set.
 The capabilities and options of the two APIs are the same.
 The only difference is the syntax used in HTTP requests versus Node function calls.
 In both cases, LoopBack models return JSON.

 <table>